 Auctioning and Reinvestment

 Allowances are offered through quarterly, regional CO2 allowance auctions.
-These auctions are sealed-bid, uniform price auctions, which are open to all qualified participants.
+These auctions are sealed-bid, uniform price auctions that are open to all qualified participants.
 They result in a single quarterly clearing price.

 States are able to reinvest the proceeds from these CO2 allowance auctions in consumer benefit programs to improve energy efficiency and accelerate the deployment of renewable energy technologies.
 See the Auction Results page for an overview of the proceeds generated by each auction, and the Reinvestment page for more detail on how states have reinvested the auction proceeds to benefit consumers and further reduce pollution.

-In addition to purchasing allowances at auction, entities are also able to trade allowances on secondary markets, via over-the-counter trades as well as exchanges such as ICE.
+In addition to purchasing allowances at auction, entities are also able to trade allowances on secondary markets, via over-the-counter trades as well as exchanges such as ICE and Nodal Exchange.

 Potomac Economics provides independent expert monitoring of the competitive performance and efficiency of the RGGI allowance market.
 This includes: